SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does, on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor, that can handle this.

+## Release 3.1.6

+This release introduces the first version of the plugin for Automobilista 2.
+If you are a fan of Automobilista 2, you will see growing support for this simulation, including an integration with Jona and Cato, in the upcoming releases of Simulator Controller.

+The automated update procedure described above will add the plugin descriptor to your local configuration, but the plugin will be deactivated.
+You may want to activate it using the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration), but to do so, you also have to add a new application on the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications), which must be named "Automobilista 2".
+Please set "startAM2" as the *Startup Function Hook*.
+And last but not least, you may want to add "Automobilista 2" to the list of Simulators on the [General tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-general).

 ***

 ## Release 3.1.4